 Calling for Columbia University to Reimagine Its Potential to Contribute to Society, Post-COVID

-In this post for our special series on social work research during and after COVID, Associate Professor Courtney Cogburn, who leads the Cogburn Research Group, shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.
+In this post for our special series on social work in times of crisis, Associate Professor Courtney Cogburn, who leads the Cogburn Research Group, shares lessons learned and some new directions and priorities for its current and post-COVID research agenda.

 SEE ALSO: Cogburn’s SSRC essay on this topic: Who Produces Science During Crisis?